How to create and configure an additional disk on an instance

 Configuring the new disk

-The examples below presume you are logged in as a user with elevated permissions.
+These examples assume you are logged in with elevated permissions.

 Using Linux